gajos112/SRUM-Timeliner/README.md

         Api.JetGetColumnInfo(sesid, dbid, nameTABLE, ColumnBytesRecvd, out columndefBytesRecvd);

-5. Going further the tool loops through all rows in the table and get the value from each column: int AppId = (int)Api.RetrieveColumnAsInt32(sesid, tableid, columndefAppId.columnid);
+5. Going further the tool loops through all rows in the table and get the value from each column:

+        int AppId = (int)Api.RetrieveColumnAsInt32(sesid, tableid, columndefAppId.columnid);
         DateTime Time = (DateTime)Api.RetrieveColumnAsDateTime(sesid, tableid, columndefTime.columnid);
         Int64 BytesSent = (Int64)Api.RetrieveColumnAsInt64(sesid, tableid, columndefBytesSent.columnid);
         Int64 BytesRecvd = (Int64)Api.RetrieveColumnAsInt64(sesid, tableid, columndefBytesRecvd.columnid);
         string SRUM_ProcessName = GetName(instance, sesid, dbid, AppId);

-As you could observed above each value is stored using a diiferent data type.
+As you could observe above, each value is stored using a different data type.
 It's quite important as you have to know which method you will choose to extract that data.
 I found one article that shows data types for all tables:
 - http://dfir.pro/index.php?link_id=92259,

-In the table you can not find the name of the executable, only the application ID.
+What is more in the table you can not find the name of executables, only the application ID.
 Then there is another table called "SruDbIdMapTable", which stores the name for each ID.
 The name is an UTF-16 encoded string.
-Therfore I created a method that retrieves the name of the executable baed on the Application ID.
+Therefore I created a method that retrieves the name of the executable based on the Application ID.

         static string GetName(JET_INSTANCE instance, JET_SESID sesid, JET_DBID dbid, int AppId) {